 COUNTRY DESCRIPTION: Japan is a stable, highly developed parliamentary democracy with a modern economy.
 Tourist facilities are widely available, except in coastal areas of Northeast Japan still recovering from the aftermath of the March 11, 2011, earthquake and tsunami.
-Please read the Department of State’s Background Notes on Japan for additional general information.
+Please read the Department of State’s Fact Sheet on Japan for additional general information.

 Find information quickly and easily on consular services for all of Japan, including travel enrollment, passport renewal, legal matters, and safety and security, using the convenient, alphabetized links on the U.S. Embassy’s website.
 Please see our list of U.S. and Japanese holidays.
 See maps to all our consular offices in Japan, along with directions on using public transportation to reach us.